RIP Google Ads Review Extensions (+ What to Replace Them With)

 Review extensions, you will be sorely missed.

-What Does This Mean for Your AdWords Account?
+What Does This Mean for Your Google Ads Account?

-While there’s nothing today that can straight-up replace review extensions in your AdWords account, there are still plenty of ways to simultaneously enhance the effectiveness of your search ads and occupy more real estate on a search results page.
+While there’s nothing today that can straight-up replace review extensions in your Google Ads account (formerly known as Google AdWords), there are still plenty of ways to simultaneously enhance the effectiveness of your search ads and occupy more real estate on a search results page.

 Do they offer verifiable social proof?
 Nope.
 But these are still effective solutions to the gaping hole left where your review extensions used to be.